austinprk/ACIT2520-Project/README.md

 ### Kenneth Ng:
 - commented out passport-github2 code that was causing the server to crash on startup
 - started reworking `reminder_controller.js` to reflect change in structure in `database.js`

+## March 28th

+### Austin Park:
+- resolved the issue with the logo not apprearing on the login page by correcting the image path.